JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 }
 ```

-This will store the history in a local file (we can use the users home/XDG dirs to store it elsewhere later) and allow `CTRL-C` to "cancel" the current input and have `CTRL-D`/an error exit the REPL.
+This will store the history in a local file (we can use the user's home/XDG dirs to store it elsewhere later) and allow `CTRL-C` to "cancel" the current input and have `CTRL-D`/an error exit the REPL.
-Try it out with `cargo run`, it will just repeat lines you send with enter and run until you hit `CTRL-D`.
+Try it out with `cargo run`, it will just repeat the lines you send with enter and run until you hit `CTRL-D`.

 ## Parsing